V

 以萬物為芻狗;

-It treats the ten thousand things as straw dogs.
+They treat the ten thousand things as straw dogs.

 聖人不仁,

-The sage is not humane —
+The sage is without benevolence —

 以百姓為芻狗。